Tana Oy

-Tana Oy is a privately-owned, environmental technology company founded in 1971.
+Tana Oy is a Finnish environmental technology growth company founded in 1971.
 Tana specializes in machines and equipment for mechanical processing of solid waste.
 The company manufactures landfill compactors and recycling machinery.
-Tana is a pioneer of using digital systems and artificial intelligence solutions in its equipment.
-Tana Oy's products have a distinctive black & yellow coloring.
+Tana is a pioneer of using digital systems and artificial intelligence in its equipment.

-Having competed for market share with large multinational corporations, Tana Oy has been able to differentiate itself and to win its customers’ trust by relying on these core values.
-In Finland, TANA landfill compactors have a 100 percent market share.
 TANA machines are exported to more than 50 countries through a global distribution network including over 30 authorized Tana distributors.
 Majority of products manufactured by Tana Oy are being exported.